Jorge Martin, Marc Marquez and Francesco Bagnaia racing for the win at Philip Island

 The Aprilias of Maverick Vinales and Aleix Espargaro have occasionally shone through the year, but this was more towards the start of the year.
 KTM hotshot Pedro Acosta has also featured throughout the year, but injured his shoulder during the Australian Grand Prix Sprint and his form could be in question as the season draws to a close.

-The final three rounds to come
+The final two rounds

 There are many more twists and turns to come in the final races of the season, and both Bagnaia and Martin would be worthy champions at the end of it.